rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 - Create a text file named `input.txt` (or change the `filePath` variable in the code).
 - Compile the code using a Java compiler: `javac ReplaceTextInFile.java`.
 - Run the compiled code: `java ReplaceTextInFile`.

 ---
-## Q. Example of try with resources
+## 124. Example of try with resources
 A "try-with-resources" statement in Java ensures that resources are automatically closed after their use, regardless of whether an exception is thrown or not.
 It simplifies resource management and helps prevent leaks.

 Here's a basic example of reading a file using `try-with-resources`: